-The internet and social media, in particular, has connected us all in ways we didn’t expect.
+The internet and social media, in particular, have connected us all in ways we didn’t expect.
 That creates a truly powerful resource of creativity on which to draw for your innovation strategy.
 Of course, it can also lead to fiascos if you’re not careful.
-Here’s how, and when, to use social media as part of your innovation strategy.
+Here’s how, and when, to use social media as part of your product innovation strategy.

 Social Media As Friend And Enemy

 You don’t have to go very far to find social media approaches going off the rails.
 A campaign to send Taylor Swift to a school was swiftly hijacked to send her to a school for the deaf.
 Another campaign that would send Pitbull to one Wal-Mart in America gained online steam as #ExilePitbull and sent him to the remotest Wal-Mart they had in a small Alaskan town.

 Both, ultimately, worked out for the best.
 Swift and Pitbull took the jokes in good humor and followed through on their promises.
 Pitbull even invited the orchestrator of #ExilePitbull along on his Alaskan adventure.
 However, these examples illustrate that once you put a social media campaign out there, you can lose control of it.
 So how do you most effectively use social media?

 One strategy is to use it passively; instead of soliciting ideas directly, listen for customer feedback and requests and then use social media to engage with those customers.
 Gillette, for example, kept receiving notes from customers working as caregivers; it was difficult to use razors to shave someone else.
 Gillette designed and produced the Treo razor based on this feedback.